ghv/SVMPrefs/README.md

 The store record has three parameters that are `|` delimited

-* `name` - A name for this store that is used to define the store's class instance variable as well as indicate the generated code insertion point.
+* `name` - A name for this store that is used to define the store's class instance variable and code mark identifier.
 The name can be anything except `delete` and `migrate`.
 * `suite` - An expression that, if specified, is used to construct a store object with a suite name (AKA app group in iOS).
 See `UserDefaults`.
 Use `none` to omit generating a store variable as you will supply one in your class.
 Leave this blank or write `standard` to use `UserDefaults.standard`.
 * `options` - A comma-delimited set of code generation flags.
 (See code below)